 International Student Admissions

-March 30, 2020: Johns Hopkins School of Education Admissions Offices is committed to working with applicants during the widespread operational disruptions resulting from the COVID-19 Virus.
-In the sections below, we have included information to assist applicants to complete requirements during service disruptions and delays.
-Please visit our special admissions update announcement page for updates.
+Johns Hopkins School of Education Office of Admission is committed to working with applicants during the COVID-19 pandemic.
+In the sections below, we have included information to assist applicants navigate admission application requirements.

 APPLYING FOR ADMISSION